Mykiora/Dice-Roller-in-Python/README.md

 ## How it works

-Hello, this program is my first Python Project.
+Hello, this command line program is my first Python Project.
 Basic: it simulates random results of a dice throw based on two informations you'll need to choose :

 - The number of faces
 - The number of dices